rahayuda/Rahayuda/README.md

-### Hi there 👋, currently I work as a Lecturer in the Informatics Department.
+### Hi there 👋, currently I work as a Lecturer in Informatics Department.

 Courses: Informatics Mathematics, Data Warehousing and Distributed Databases, Simulation and Modeling, Web Programming, Mobile Programming and Ubiquitous Programming.